tlongren/wordpress-child-example/README.md

 Usage
 =====

-If you're note using I[Independent Publisher theme](https://github.com/raamdev/independent-publisher) for your theme, you'll want to fork this repo and modify it to fit your theme.
-If you ARE using [Independent Publisher theme](https://github.com/raamdev/independent-publisher), just download this repo, upload it to WordPress, activate it in the dashboard, and you'll have schema.org markup.
+If you're not using [Independent Publisher](https://github.com/raamdev/independent-publisher) for your theme, you'll want to fork this repo and modify it to fit your theme.
+If you **are** using [Independent Publisher theme](https://github.com/raamdev/independent-publisher), just download this repo, upload it to WordPress, activate it in the dashboard, and you'll have schema.org markup.

 Adding Scheme.org Markup To Your WordPress Themes